aireytf/Work-Day-Scheduler-C7/README.md

 - Save the event in local storage when the save button is clicked in that timeblock.
 - Persist events between refreshes of a page

-The following pictures show the layout and functionality of my finished application (which appropriately resembles the Demo animation provided):
+My finished application was to resemble the following Demo:

 ![Demo](/Images/Demo1.png)